-The summer racing season is upon us, and the New Zealand Racing Board has successfully completed a major phase of a two-part data centre migration.
+The summer racing season is upon us, and the New Zealand Racing Board has successfully completed a major phase of a two-part data center migration.

 With the help of Spark, the racing and betting business has been able to redesign and modernise its ICT set-up.

-The two companies have also arranged outsourced networking, cloud computing, security and IT service management via its data centres at Auckland’s Takanini and Revera’s Trentham sites.
+The two companies have also arranged outsourced networking, cloud computing, security and IT service management via its data centers at Auckland’s Takanini and Revera’s Trentham sites.

-It was also critical that the NZRB’s wagering platform ‘Jetbet’ was faultlessly migrated to its new home at Spark’s data centres.
+It was also critical that the NZRB’s wagering platform ‘Jetbet’ was faultlessly migrated to its new home at Spark’s data centers.

-John Allen, CEO of NZRB, says Jetbet was at risk every day in its former home in Petone as their data centre fast became no longer fit for purpose.
+John Allen, CEO of NZRB, says Jetbet was at risk every day in its former home in Petone as their data center fast became no longer fit for purpose.